-In our calibration, inequality (18) holds for low values of i, so low-for-long policies indeed eventually become contractionary for bank lending.
+In our calibration, inequality (20) holds for low values of i, so low-for-long policies indeed eventually become contractionary for bank lending.
 General equilibrium effects imply that such policies will lead to a recession and a reduction in aggregate investment as well.
 This prediction stands in stark contrast to standard New Keynesian models, in which promises to keep interest rates low for extended periods provide implausibly strong stimulus (the forward guidance puzzle).
-In Section III.E, we therefore demonstrate that when embedded in a quantitative model, our mechanism dampens the power of forward guidance.
+In Section 4.6, we therefore demonstrate that when embedded in a quantitative model, our mechanism greatly dampens the power of forward guidance.

-F. Discussion of assumptions
+3.6 Discussion of assumptions